Wells Cathedral clock: Interior Dial

-The interior dial of the clock proposes a model of the universe (above right).
-Against a background of stars, the Sun (the large gilded star on the outer ring) moves in a circle, and indicates the time using the 24-hour analogue dial, which is marked in Roman numerals from I to XII, then from I to XII again.
-Noon is at the top of the dial reflecting the position of the Sun in the sky at this time.
+The interior dial of the clock proposes a geocentric model of the universe (above right).
+The earth is at the centre.
+A background of the stars, the sun, and the moon revolve around it.
 In the corners, four angels hold the four cardinal winds.
 These may be generating the power that makes the universe operate.

+The Sun (the large gilded star on the outer ring) rotates once every 24 hours, indicating the hour against the Roman numerals I to XII and I to XII around the outside of the dial.
+Noon is at the top of the dial, reflecting the position of the Sun in the sky at this time.

 The minutes are indicated by a smaller star on the ring inside.

-The inner circle shows the moon; the central moon symbol is much larger than the outer sun symbol.
-A pointer indicates the age of the moon, between 1 and 30 days.
-The black and white disk above the centre shows the moon's phase.
-The white disk rotates once in a synodic month.
-The inscription around the moon phase indicator says sphericus archetypum globus hic monstrat microcosmum, which translates as This spherical globe here shows the archetypal microcosm.
-Howgrave-Graham suggests that the scribe erroneously put microcosmum, when macrocosmum is the more obvious word.
+The Sun indicating the hour is attached to a disc (the "moon back plate") numbered 1 to 30 around the edge, for the days of the lunar month.
+The moon back plate rotates once every 24 hours, and its centre has a black and gold surface.
+In front of it, a disc (the "moon plate") rotates slightly slower (completing a cycle in approximately 24 hours 49 minutes), so that the displacement between the moon plate and the moon back plate completes a cycle in a lunar month.
+The moon plate contains a large circular window that reveals the black and gold of the moon back plate to show the moon phase.
+A three-pronged pointer on the outer edge of the circular window points to the lunar day on the edge of the lunar back plate.

+Around the moon phase window is inscribed sphericus archetypum globus hic monstrat microcosmum ("globus" is hidden underneath the petalled central cap of the dial), which translates as This spherical globe here shows the archetypal microcosm.
+Howgrave-Graham notes that microcosmum might be a scribal error for macrocosmum, the more obvious word, although the inscription in the Cosmati pavement in Westminster Abbey includes the same phrase, possibly with microcosmum or macrocosmum (records differ, and the inscription is now illegible).
 Opposite the Moon circle is a weighted pivoted disc, containing a small painting of Phoebe, representing the Moon.
 The inscription reads: Sic peragrat Phobe, or So progresses Phoebe.

 At the centre of the dial, the ball represents the Earth, and the clouds suggest the same.

 Above the clock and to the right is a figure, known as Jack Blandifers, or Blandiver, who hits a bell with a hammer held in his right hand and two bells hung beneath him with his heels.
 A set of jousting knights also chase each other every 15 minutes.

 Exterior Dial

-Located on the cathedrals North Transept, the exterior dial shows a simple clock face with roman numerals.
-Every 15 minutes, two knights appear above the clock face, striking the bells to mark the quarter hour.
+Located on the cathedral's north transept, the exterior dial is a conventional 12-hour clockface with Roman numerals.
+Every 15 minutes, two knights above the clock face strike the bells to mark the quarter hour.
 The hour bell is at the top of the central tower.